matt-FFFFFF/tfmodmake/README.md

 *   Customizable local variable naming.
 *   Generates scaffolded `main.tf` and `outputs.tf` for an `azapi_resource`.
 *   Includes base variables for `name`, `parent_id`, and conditional `tags` (when the resource supports tags).
+*   Generates map-based module blocks for submodules using `addsub` command.

 ## Installation